vinayapkraj/Elevator-Simulation/Readme.md

 requestElevator(int toFloor, Direction requestedDirection) in ElevatorControllerImpl.

 1. Checks whether any elevator is available in the requested floor.
-2. If there is no elevator available in requested floor, checks for the idle elevator.
+2. Checks for the elevator in the requested Direction and available in the closest floor
-3. If all elevators are busy, checks for the elevator in the requested Direction and available in the closest floor
+3. If there is no elevator available in requested floor/direction, checks for the idle elevator.
 4. If there is no elevator available satisfying the above condition, Thread will sleep for some time and above procedure will be repeated till it finds an elevator for serving the request.

 After receiving the Elevator using above condition, the floor is added to the target floor list.
 As Elevator can serve one or more targets at a time, List of target floor is being maintained.